 Once you finish visiting the falls, you can hike in Cumberland.
 You can walk along the Cumberland Monastery Trail or the Mercy Woods and Ridge Perimeter Loop to get some more fresh air and enjoy the Cumberland area more.

 Located in West Greenwich, Stepstone Falls is one of those lovely, unassuming Rhode Island waterfalls that has an option to drive in and view from above or to hike out and see up close and personal.
 These simple cascades are only a ten feet drop, but if you visit in the spring you’ll be treated to a lovely rush of water at these falls!

 Albion Falls is one of those hidden gems in Rhode Island.
 Albion Falls is located in the town of Lincoln and is fueled by water from the Blackstone River.
 Like many other waterfalls on this list, the falls are actually a dam that was built to supply power to a mill.
 The dam was built in 1916 to provide power to the Albion Mill.

 You can get to the falls by walking through Blackstone River State Park.
 The falls aren’t very tall, but they are still worth the walk to see.
 Albion Falls is one of the lesser-visited falls in the state, so if you’re looking for a quiet place with a lovely view, you should take a trip to these falls.

 Once you’re done visiting the falls, you can take a walk through Blackstone River State Park and admire the scenery.
 There are plenty of beautiful trees to look at while you take a stroll.

 If you’re looking for smaller waterfalls that are close to other places, such as parks, restaurants, and historic sites, then waterfalls in Rhode Island are the places to visit.
-You can admire their beauty for a couple of hours and then explore the town without having to go very far.
-Remember to pack your camera so you can capture the falls’ beauty and have memories of your trip.
+You can admire their beauty for a couple of hours and then explore the town without having to go very far… how convenient!

 You might also like: